 Panel discussion on the ‘New World Order’

 Following the welcome speeches, Professor Geoffrey Garrett, Dean of the Wharton School, shared his insights on America, China and the future of Asia.
-This was followed by a panel discussion on the ‘New World Order’ and its implications for Asia and global trade.
+An exchange on the ‘New World Order’ and its implications for Asia and global trade ensued.

 - Professor Geoffrey Garrett, Dean, The Wharton School